Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Results and discussions

 The results of I$\Lambda$CDM2 model with $Q=3\beta H\rho_{\rm{c}}$ are shown in figure \ref{lcdm2} and table \ref{results_table}.
-Similar to the case of the I$\Lambda$CDM1 model, GW data alone give very weak constraints on all parameters except $H_0$, while all parameters can be constrained very well by the CMB+BAO+SN data.
+Similar to the case of the I$\Lambda$CDM1 model, GW data alone give weak constraints on all parameters except $H_0$, while all parameters can be constrained very well by the CMB+BAO+SN data.
 The CMB+BAO+SN data combined with GW could significantly break the degeneracies between parameters and give tighter constraints on all parameters.
-For the coupling parameter $\beta$, we obtain $\beta=0.0007\pm{0.0015}$ from CMB+BAO+SN and $\beta=0.0006\pm{0.0009}$ from CMB+BAO+SN+GW.
-With the addition of the GW data, the constraint precision of $\beta$ is improved by a factor of two.
+For the coupling parameter $\beta$, we obtain $\beta=0.0003\pm{0.0015}$ from the CMB+BAO+SN and $\beta=0.0003\pm{0.0009}$ from CMB+BAO+SN+GW (case 1).
+With the addition of the GW data (no matter case 1 or case 2), the constraint precision of $\beta$ is improved by a factor of two.
 In this paper, we improve the simulation of GW to make it more reasonable and realistic.
 We note that our results are very close but slightly different from the previous results for the same IDE model.
-With respect to the coupling parameter $\beta$, Li et al. \citep{Li:2019ajo} obtained $\beta=0.00120\pm{0.00088}$ from the CMB+BAO+SN+GW.
+With respect to the coupling parameter $\beta$, Li et al. \citep{Li:2019ajo} obtained $\beta=0.00120\pm{0.00088}$ from the CMB+BAO+SN+GW data, in which the GW data are simulated with the fiducial $H_0=67.4~\mathrm{km~s^{-1}~Mpc^{-1}}$.
 It should be noted that the form of the interaction term they adopt is $Q=\beta H\rho_{\rm{c}}$, a factor of 3 different from the one we used.
 Therefore, the precision of their constraint on $\beta$ translated into our form should be 0.00029, a little better than that we obtained.
 The reason for this is that the number of GW standard sirens we obtained is only 400 by taking into account the coincident GRB detection, while Li et al. \citep{Li:2019ajo} just roughly assume 1000 GW standard sirens.
+In addition, for case 2, the CMB+BAO+SN+GW (case 2) data give a result of $\beta=0.0095\pm0.0006$, which is deviated from zero.